tasox/Apophis/README.md

 ```

 #### Method 2
-To unhook AMSI, I've used the project by **jfmaes - AmsiHooker** (https://github.com/jfmaes/AmsiHooker) and I permfored some small changes.
+To unhook AMSI, I've used the project by **jfmaes - AmsiHooker** (https://github.com/jfmaes/AmsiHooker) and I've done some small modifications.
 When AmsiHooker executable will launched, it will download the Shellcode Runner from your web server and it will reflectively execute it.

 **Steps**
 1. Upload ```unhook_amsi.exe``` and ```MinHook.NET.dll``` to victim.
 (Files located under ```payloads/AMSI/```)